February 5, 2019

 This is the core of the issue – not only are upgrades resource- and capital-intensive, but they also become fraught with peril as old customizations become “black boxed.”

-Here are a few of the challenges noted by Oracle that we often hear from clients who are struggling to step away from their legacy ERP systems:
+Here are a few key challenges noted by Oracle that we often hear from clients who are struggling to step away from their legacy ERP systems (additional challenges are featured in the whitepaper):

 Not only do cloud ERPs keep up-to-date with accounting regulation changes such as the new Revenue Recognition (ASC 606) and Lease Accounting (ASC 842) standards, they also seamlessly integrate with other cloud software.
 This helps to ensure that all data stays up to date and in sync, and you are capturing data for changes to international business standards, tax rule changes and beyond.